skillrepos/copilot-testing-workshop/labs.md

 **Important Note: If any steps in this lab run with /tests by default, run them again using the "run without" option**

 1. Let's look at a TDD approach of creating the test cases with a failing test and then immplementing the code to be tested.
 Consider a simple example where we want to create a test class and tests for students at a university.
 We'll use Mockito in our testing framework.
 Let's have Copilot create a pom.xml file for us with a mockito dependency.
-In the separate chat interface, enter the following prompt:
+In the separate chat interface, start a new chat session, and enter the following prompt:

 ```
 add a pom.xml file with a mockito dependency version 3.3.3, and compiler source and target version 1.8